hRazaRizvi/ENGG680_2025_Fall/Lab_Assignment2/README.md

-Description This assignment covers least square estimation and other machine learning fundamentals.
+**Description:** This assignment covers least square estimation and other machine learning fundamentals.
 Furthermore, the objective of this assignment is to implement gradient descent, logistic regression, non-linear LSE problems using Python.